Privacy Policy

 We do not process health data during the provision of services currently available on our Webpage.

-4. What is legal basis of collecting and controlling personal data?
+4. What is the legal basis of collecting and controlling personal data?

 The legal basis of collecting and controlling personal data are: